 Protective Measures for Reporting Individuals

-SU will put into place reasonable measures to protect a reporting individual or others and to remedy an unsafe or hostile environment.
+Syracuse University will put into place reasonable measures to protect a reporting individual or others and to remedy an unsafe or hostile environment.
 Protective measures can be taken immediately, while an investigation is still ongoing.
 Protective measures may be implemented on an interim, or temporary basis, but may also be made permanent.
-Examples of protective measures SU may take include, but are not limited to: a no-contact order, safe-space zones, residence hall relocation, adjustment of course schedules or employment, a leave of absence, transportation arrangements, or reassignment to a different supervisor or position.
+Examples of protective measures Syracuse University may take include, but are not limited to: a no-contact order, safe-space zones, residence hall relocation, adjustment of course schedules or employment, a leave of absence, transportation arrangements, or reassignment to a different supervisor or position.
 These measures may be applied to one, both, or multiple parties involved.

 Retaliation against a reporting individual or anyone involved in the process is prohibited.